elastic/elastic-otel-node/packages/opentelemetry-node/docs/get-started.md

 # Get started

-> [!WARNING]
->  The Elastic Distribution for OpenTelemetry Node.js is not yet recommended for production use.
-Functionality may be changed or removed in future releases.
-Alpha releases are not subject to the support SLA of official GA features.
->
-> We welcome your feedback!
-You can reach us by [opening a GitHub issue](https://github.com/elastic/elastic-otel-node/issues) or starting a discussion thread on the [Elastic Discuss forum](https://discuss.elastic.co/tags/c/observability/apm/58/nodejs).

-This guide shows you how to use the Elastic Distribution for OpenTelemetry Node.js ("the distro") to instrument your Node.js application and send OpenTelemetry data to an Elastic Observability deployment.
+This guide shows you how to use the Elastic Distribution for OpenTelemetry Node.js (the distro) to instrument your Node.js application and send OpenTelemetry data to an Elastic Observability deployment.

+**Already familiar with OpenTelemetry?** It's an explicit goal of this distribution to introduce _no new concepts_ outside those defined by the wider OpenTelemetry community.

-This doc will guide you through the minimal configuration options to get the Elastic distro set up in your application.
-You do _not_ need any existing experience with OpenTelemetry to set up the Elastic distro initially.
-If you need more control over your configuration after getting set up, you can learn more in [OpenTelemetry SDK documentation](https://opentelemetry.io/docs/languages/js).
+**New to OpenTelemetry?** This section will guide you through the _minimal_ configuration options to get the distro set up in your application.
+You do _not_ need any existing experience with OpenTelemetry to set up the distro initially.
+If you need more control over your configuration after getting set up, you can learn more in the [OpenTelemetry documentation](https://opentelemetry.io/docs/languages/js).

 > [!NOTE]
 > As an OpenTelemetry SDK, the distro supports sending data to any OpenTelemetry protocol (OTLP) endpoint ([OpenTelemetry Collector](https://opentelemetry.io/docs/collector/)), but this guide assumes you are sending data to Elastic.